Movers and SHAKERS

 Further segmenting the better performing (6-months) Russell 2000 small-cap index, the better performing small-cap stocks was small-cap value (IWN) which returned 33.77%.
 Small-cap growth (which was down modestly in May) has returned 12.88% over six months.

 Hottest Market Sectors

 With this, the most intense volatility could surround the afternoon of June 16 when the FOMC wraps up its two-day June meeting, and Fed Chair Powell will address reporters.
 While Powell speaking always gets the market's attention, minutes from the April FOMC meeting suggested the Fed may begin to taper if the economy continues to make great growth strides.
-He will be asked how the Fed defines that growth.
+He'll be expected to explain how the Fed defines that growth.

-Other dates worth noting include Thursday, June 10, when CPI will be reported by the BLS, and each Thursday’s unemployment report and Consumer Confidence on June 29.
+Other dates worth noting include Thursday, June 10, when CPI will be reported by the BLS, and each Thursday’s unemployment report, then Consumer Confidence on June 29.

 Inflation’s Impact on Stocks – Four Scenarios

 What Stocks do You Buy When the Dollar Goes Down?

 Managing Investment Portfolio Risk